artsandiego/otomtejs/README.md

 4. `oto:prod` : Bundles JS and CSS for production.
 5. `oto:vue` : Use Vue as your primary JavaScript framework.
 6. `oto:react` (**default**) : Use React as your primary JavaScript framework.

+# OtomteJS ❤️ WordPress!

+You can now use OtomteJS as a WordPress theme. **This feature is still in development**, it's not a fully functional WordPress theme yet, but hopefully this can help you bootstrap your own custom WordPress theme.

+1. `oto:wp-setup` : Set your environment to be a WordPress theme compatible.
+2. `oto:wp-dev` : Run OtomteJS on WordPress.
+3. `oto:wp-prod` : Production build of the OtomteJS theme.

 # Thank you!